Sitting at the Edge: Future is "near you"

 European Commission (2025).
 Rolling plan for ICT standardisation: Cloud and edge computing (RP 2025).
 Interoperable Europe Portal. https://interoperable-europe.ec.europa.eu/sites/default/files/custom-page/attachment/2025-04/RollingPlan_ICT_2025.pdf

-Gubbi, J.; Buyya, R.; Marusic, S. y Palaniswami, M. (2013).
+Gubbi, J.; Buyya, R.; Marusic, S., and Palaniswami, M. (2013).
 Internet of Things (IoT): A vision, architectural elements, and future directions.
 Future Generation Computer Systems.
 Future Generation Computer Systems, 29, 1645-1660. https://doi.org/10.1016/j.future.2013.01.010

 ITU (International Telecommunication Union) (2025).
 Recommendation ITU-T X.1648: Guideline on edge computing data security. https://www.itu.int/epublications/publication/itu-t-x-1648-2025-04-guideline-on-edge-computing-data-security